- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By providing users with comprehensive training and education on NAS WD My Cloud DL4100 devices, they can become more proficient in managing and safeguarding their data, ultimately minimizing the risk of data loss incidents.

-Although NAS My Cloud DL4100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS My Cloud DL4100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -